California Psalms

 forging unearthly sound from earth’s forces

-whirled by a Godly hand and under orders
+whirled by a Godly hand and under governance

 11 Here a narrow bridge stretches a ribbon